 Product managers help to create a product vision and goals to ensure the success of your idea.
 An ideal product manager is someone who is up to date on all market trends, someone who knows their product really well and their competition even better.
 It is a person who operates on the basis of strong knowledge and confidence with a firm product vision and a strategy in place.

 People who venture into this career come from different backgrounds.
 Most clients we work with are part-time managers, who’ve started out either as businessmen in their respective fields or as CTOs looking to enhance their team’s effectiveness through outsourcing.
 A good product manager starts by defining their business goals and product strategy with precision — they determine the “whats” rather than the “hows”, which often means they won’t be going into technical detail to the same extent.

 Sometimes, a small company such as ours has to deal with product managers who spend their time developing a marketing strategy and raising funds.
 The best product managers we have met were the ones who put out a successful product and devoted their time solely to the product vision and to planning and double-checking a product’s life cycle.

-Below we have put together an overview of the three types of product managers we have had the pleasure to work with and some pros and cons of dealing with each of them.
+Below, I have compiled an overview of the three types of product managers I have had the pleasure to work with and some pros and cons of dealing with each of them.

 may have owned an IT company of his own